OpusFSI Flight Simulator Interface for and

 the appropriate aircraft type using the Light Aircraft or Heavy Aircraft radio

 buttons.
+For all piston aircraft choose Light Aircraft.
 The aircraft type will affect both the natural frequency and the

 relationship between ground speed and scaling of the accelerometer data.
 The